learn-co-students/SENG-LIVE-040422-phase-3/03_object_oriented_ruby_pt2/README.md

 - `.create` - makes a new instance and persists it.
 - `.find_by_name(name)` takes a name as an argument and returns the instance that has that name.
 - `.by_breed(breed)` takes a breed as an argument and returns an array of all pets that share that breed.
-- `.needs_feeding` returns an array of all dogs that need feeding.
+- `.hungry` returns an array of all dogs that need feeding.
 - `.needs_walking` returns an array of all dogs that need walking.

 ### Class methods vs Instance methods & self